 • The nominee will maintain continued membership and engagement with ASHE

-• A 500-word nomination statement about how the Nominee meets the criteria of ASHE Fellows, specifically:
+• A 500-word nomination statement/bio about how the Nominee meets the criteria of ASHE Fellows, specifically:

-• Up to 3 letters of support.
+• Up to 3 letters of support that are no more than 750 words each.
 For upload into the nomination form, these should be combined into one pdf document.

 • The Fellows Committee suggests (but does not require) that one letter would come from a colleague(s)/collaborator(s), one would come from an advisee(s)/mentee(s), and one from a senior leader in the nominee’s institution/organization (e.g., department chair, dean, organization President/CEO/Board Chair/Executive Director)